hknd23/DeepLearningCausal/README.md

 <!-- badges: end -->

-**DeepLearningCausal** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental or observational data using the Super Learner (SL) weighted ensemble method and Deep Neural Networks.
-The package first provides functions to implement meta-learners such as the Single-learner (S-learner) and Two-learner (T-learner) for estimating the CATE.
+**DeepLearningCausal** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental and observational data using both ensemble learning and deep learning (specifically, deep neural networks) methods.
+The package first provides functions to implement two meta-learner models, the Single-learner (S-learner) and Two-learner (T-learner) model, for estimating the CATE using ensemble and deep learning methods.
 These meta-learners are described in Künzel et al. (2019).
-The S- and T-learner are each estimated using the SL weighted ensemble and Deep Neural Networks.
-It then provides functions to implement the Ottoboni and Poulos (2020) PATT-C estimator to obtain the Population Average Treatment Effects on the Treated (PATT) from experimental and observational data with noncompliance by using the SL weighted ensemble method and Deep Neural Networks.
+It then provides functions to implement the Ottoboni and Poulos (2020) PATT-C estimator to obtain the Population Average Treatment Effects on the Treated (PATT) from experimental and observational data with noncompliance by also ensemble and deep learning methods.

 ### Why DeepLearningCausal?

-Researchers are increasingly interested to estimate causal effecs, including Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects (PATE), from observational and experimental data using machine learning and deep learning algorithms.
-A unique advantage of the DeepLearningCausal package is that it provides a united interface for users to estimate both the CATE from experimental and observational data as well as Population Average Treatment Effects on the Treated (PATT) from experimental and observational data with noncompliance.
-Another key benefit of DeepLearningCausal is that it provides users the choice of estimating CATE and PATT using the super learner weighted ensemble and deep neural networks.
+Researchers are increasingly interested to estimate causal effecs, including Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects (PATE), from observational and experimental data using machine learning (ML) and deep learning.
+A unique advantage of the DeepLearningCausal package is that it provides a single user-friendly pacakge that users can employ to estimate the CATE from experimental and observational data as well as Population Average Treatment Effects on the Treated (PATT) from experimental and observational data with noncompliance.
+Another key benefit of DeepLearningCausal is that it provides users the choice of estimating CATE and PATT using both ensemble learning and deep neural networks.
 More specifically,

-- The super learner weighted ensemble includes the candidate algorithms: additive regression, gradient boosting, lasso, random forests, and neural nets.
-It combines these algorithms with a convex combination of weights based on minimizing cross-validated error.
+- Ensemble learning includes the candidate algorithms: gradient boosted trees, lasso, random forests, and neural nets.
+It combines these algorithms with a convex combination of weights based on minimizing cross-validated error.These algorithms are drawn from the 42 different ML methods in SuperLearner package developed by Polley et al. (2024).

 - Deep Neural Networks training via Resilient back propagation (Rprop) algorithm.